eioluseyi/tailwind-fade/README.md

 - `fade-l-`
 - `fade-r-`

+If you use a prefix like `eio-`, the actual classes become:

+- `eio-fade-x-`
+- `eio-fade-y-`
+- `eio-fade-t-`
+- `eio-fade-b-`
+- `eio-fade-l-`
+- `eio-fade-r-`

 ## Want to know the story behind this plugin?

 Read my journey of creating the `tailwind-fade` plugin [here ↗](https://dev.to/eioluseyi/creating-a-tailwind-css-fade-plugin-my-journey-20ij).

 ## Contributing

 Contributions are highly welcome!
-Please see the [Contributing Guide](https://github.com/eioluseyi/tailwind-fade#contributing) for more details on how you can contribute to this project.
+Please see the [Contributing Guide](https://github.com/eioluseyi/tailwind-fade/blob/main/CONTRIBUTING.md) for more details on how you can contribute to this project.

 ![NPM Version](https://img.shields.io/npm/v/@eioluseyi/tailwind-fade)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)